paldhous/ucsc/2020/multimedia-journalism/md/static-charts-r.md

   geom_tile(aes(fill = pc_incomplete), color = "white") +
   scale_fill_gradient(low = "white",
                       high = "red",
-                      name="% incomplete") +
+                      name = "% incomplete") +
   scale_x_continuous(breaks = c(2002,2004,2006,2008,2010,2012,2014)) +
   theme_minimal(base_size = 12, base_family = "Georgia") +
   xlab("") +
   ylab("County") +
   theme(panel.grid.major = element_blank(),
         panel.grid.minor = element_blank(),
-        legend.position="bottom",
+        legend.position = "bottom",
         legend.key.height = unit(0.4, "cm")) +
   ggtitle("Immunization in California kindergartens, by county")
 ```

 ![](./img/static_charts_r_20.png)

-This code uses `geom_tile` to make a heat map, and `scale_fill_gradient` to create a color gradient by manually setting the colors for the start and end of the scale.
+This code uses `geom_tile` to make a heat map and `scale_fill_gradient` to create a color gradient by manually setting the colors for the start and end of the scale.
 This is an alternative to using `scale_fill_distiller` to use a ColorBrewer sequential palette.

-The `theme` function removes all grid lines from the chart, moves the legend to the bottom, and manually sets its height in centimeters.
+The `theme` function removes all grid lines from the chart, moves the legend to the bottom, and sets its height in centimeters.

-#### Make a Gapminder-style bubble chart showing the relationship between GDP per capita and life expectancy for the world's nations in 2015
+#### Make a Gapminder-style bubble chart showing the relationship between GDP per capita and life expectancy for the world's nations in 2017

 Here's another example, to further illustrate the diversity of charts that you can make by combining **dplyr** and **ggplot2** to process and chart data.